 - " are compact and walkable.
 Neighbourhoods comprise the area within a 5 minute walk (400 metre radius) of a community focal point.
-A cluster of neighbourhoods supports a neighbourhood centre - " have a highly permeable, legible street pattern, designed to promote walking and cycling as the primary modes for local movements - " contain a variety of dwelling types including affordable and accessible housing - " are designed to respond to local site characteristics, settings, landmarks, scenic amenity and views, and use natural features, such as ridges and waterways, or man made features such as built form and public parks to provide local identity and character - " have a centrally located focal point which must comprise of at least a local recreation park but which can also include a public transport stop, community facility, local shop or similar - are interconnected and provide good access to public transport, parks, schools and other community facilities and neighbourhood centres - " provide a safe environment through the
+A cluster of neighbourhoods supports a neighbourhood centre - " have a highly permeable, legible street pattern, designed to promote walking and cycling as the primary modes for local movements - contain a variety of dwelling types including affordable and accessible housing - " are designed to respond to local site characteristics, settings, landmarks and views, and use natural features, such as ridges and waterways, or man made features such as built form and parklands to provide local identity and character - " have a centrally located focal point which must comprise of at least a neighbourhood park but which can also include a public transport stop, community facility, local shop or similar - are interconnected and provide good access to public transport, parks, schools and other community facilities and neighbourhood centres